Rubén Suñé

 Rubén José Suñé (7 March 1947, Buenos Aires – 20 June 2019) was an Argentine football midfielder who won eight titles with Boca Juniors and also played for the Argentina national team, With the Argentina national team, where he his international debut in 1969 and played a total of six games for the squad.

-Suñé is regarded as one of the greatest midfielders and captains in Boca Juniors' history, apart of being one of the idols of the institution.
+Suñé is regarded as one of the greatest midfielders and captains in Boca Juniors' history, apart from being one of the idols of the institution.
 In his two periods with Boca Juniors (1967–72, 1976–80), Suñé played 377 matches, scoring 36 goals.
 During his entire career, he totalised 527 matches and 52 goals scored.

 Biography

 Suñé started his professional career in 1967 with Boca Juniors where he was part of the squad that won the 1967 Nacional championship.
 His first position on the field was right back, then playing as central midfielder (from 1972), which would be his definitive position.
 When legendary Antonio Rattín retired from football in 1970, Suñé was appointed as Boca Juniors captain.

 On 17 March 1971 Suñé was involved in a notorious Copa Libertadores match against Peruvian side Sporting Cristal where all but two of the Boca Juniors players were sent off after an on pitch battle involving all the players except Julio Meléndez and the two goalkeepers.
 All the players involved in the riot were also arrested.
 This is considered the biggest scandal in the history of the continental competition.
 Due to having been one of the main actors in the violent incidents, Suñé was suspended for one year and a half although he would be pardoned by CONMEBOL.

 Suñé's career continued in Huracán, where he moved in 1973, then joining Unión de Santa Fe in 1975.
 Managed by Juan Carlos Lorenzo, Unión made a great campaign in the 1975 Nacional with Suñé, goalkeeper Hugo Gatti, midfielder Victorio Cocco and forwards Ernesto Mastrángelo and Leopoldo Luque among others.

 When Boca Juniors hired Lorenzo in 1976, he brought Suñé back to the club.
 During the next few years Boca had one of the most successful periods in its history, claiming two Primera División championships, two Copa Libertadores titles and the 1977 Copa Intercontinental.

-June 22, 1976 was the most remembered day in Suñé's career, when he scored the only goal of the 1976 final vs River Plate after shooting a free kick.
+22 December 1976 was the most remembered day in Suñé's career, when he scored the only goal of the 1976 final vs River Plate after shooting a free kick.
 The final was held in Racing Club Stadium and Suñé's goal allowed Boca Juniors to win not only the Superclásico but their 20th. league title.

 Suñé's professional career ended in 1981 when he joined San Lorenzo for one final season.
 In 1984, he suffered a bout of severe depression and a suicide attempt, but he recovered and took up a coaching role with the Boca Juniors youth team.

 Suñé died at Hospital Británico of Buenos Aires, but the cause of his death is still unclear.